razoumov/publish/02-task-parallelism.md

 thread 1: 10
 The first task is done ...
-This is the main thread starting an asynchronous task This is main thread, I am done ... thread 2: 1 thread 2: 2 thread 2: 3
+This is the main thread starting an asynchronous task This is the main thread, I am done ... thread 2: 1 thread 2: 2 thread 2: 3